-Planning meeting - A meeting involving the apprentice, employer and end-point assessments are clarified and planned.
+Planning meeting - A meeting involving the apprentice, employer and end-point assessor where the end-point assessments are clarified and planned.

 PAL - Professional Assessment Limited.

 IQA - Internal quality assurance/assurer, the department and/or personnel who are responsible for the quality of end-point assessment internally to Professional Assessment.